 For a Commission that has long resented the weak hand originally dealt to it in matters of foreign policy, defence and security, the Russian invasion of Ukraine in February 2022 has proved a windfall.
 Under von der Leyen’s stewardship, the institution has been able to expand its own mandate while at the same time policing and reinforcing EU alignment with US-NATO strategy.

-In terms of landing punitive blows on Moscow, no one could have been quicker out of the blocks than von der Leyen.
+In terms of landing punitive blows on Moscow, no one could have been quicker off the blocks than von der Leyen.
 Her initial sanctions package—the first of dozens—was in force the day after Russia’s invasion.
 With an alacrity that must have stunned the Biden administration, the EU imposed, in short order, asset freezes, travel bans, banking restrictions, export controls, import bans and embargoes on Russian energy.
 Since sanctions formed part of a Western response ultimately determined by Washington, the savvy Commissioner put her strong transatlantic ties to work in a bid to enhance her role and leverage.
 German economist Wolfgang Streeck has characterised the process thus: “In its effort at supranational European state building, the European Commission under von der Leyen deploy[ed] American pressure for European support in Ukraine as a lever to wrest from its member states additional powers and competences, a strategy supported by large sections of the European Parliament.”

 Also Read | No end in sight to Ukraine war even as global calls for ceasefire get louder